 New Zealand produces the longest, strongest, purest, whitest Merino fibre on the planet, which means it’s more durable, stays softer for longer and is less likely to pill.

-We use New Zealand’s finest fibre and the strongest yarn to construct Southern Divide gear designed for the specific demands of skiing.
-It’s warm in the cold, soft and non-itchy, it’s breathable, takes moisture away from the body, and remains odour free – you can pull off a season in this gear and still smell like its your first day on the mountain.
+We use New Zealand’s finest fibre and the strongest yarn to construct Southern Divide gear, designed for the specific demands of venturing into the mountains.
+It’s warm in the cold, cool in the heat, soft and non-itchy, it’s breathable, takes moisture away from the body, and remains odour free – you can pull off a season in this gear and still smell like its your first day on the mountain.
 And because it was made in the mountains rather than a lab, Merino wool is renewable, recyclable and biodegradable.

 The complex natural structure of Merino fibres gives them the unique ability to both absorb and repel moisture.
 The incredible management qualities allow a Merino garment to hold up to 30 per cent of its own weight in water without feeling damp.
 It can also absorb vapour from the skin during activity, increasing the time before sweat condenses to a liquid form and makes a product uncomfortable and maintaining a healthy core body temperature.